grafeas/kritis/docs/tutorial.md

 ### 7. Force deployment with a breakglass annotation

-Rather than white-listing an image, you can also force a deployment  that normally fails validation, by adding a *breakglass* annotation to the pod spec:
+Rather than adding an image to allowlist, you can also force a deployment  that normally fails validation, by adding a *breakglass* annotation to the pod spec:

 ```shell
 cat <<EOF | kubectl apply -f - \